Do you have a question about SA Ambulance recruitment?

 Emergency Medical Dispatch Support Officers (EMDSOs) answer emergency Triple zero (000) telephone calls as well as non-emergency bookings for ambulance attendance.

 SAAS MedSTAR is South Australia’s unique 24 hour emergency medical retrieval service which coordinates medical care, transport and retrieval of patients.

-SA Ambulance Service occasionally seek experienced paramedics to join the team of dedicated clinicians on the front line delivering prehospital care.
+SA Ambulance Service are seeking experienced paramedics and experienced intensive care paramedics to join the team of dedicated clinicians on the front line delivering prehospital care.

 Our Paramedic Internship Program is specifically designed to support recent graduates from university in the transition to working as a paramedic.